 Microgreens are very small edible plants that are harvested just after the leaves start growing.
 They are smaller than the sprouts and used in salads, or in enhancing the flavor of many dishes, or they can be consumed as part of the healthy green.

 In this age of health and calorie consciousness, the preference for eating locally grown fresh veggies has increased to a great extent.
-This has created a good market for Microgreen Farming Business.
+This has created a good market for the Microgreen Farming Business.

 Why Microgreens Farming Business?